MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/0_Objectives.md

 The objectives of this lab are:

-- Learn what Microsoft Graph is and what it is for.
+- Learn what MS Graph is and what it is for.
-- Learn about Microsoft Graph Explorer
+- Learn about MS Graph Explorer
-- Introduction to the use of Microsoft Graph API through several examples focusing on authentication, OneDrive and Outlook.
+- Introduction to the use of MS Graph API through several examples focusing on authentication, OneDrive and Outlook.
 - Finally, how to prepare our application so that it will appear on Timeline and we can pick up where we left off.

 ## Prerequisites